 The illustrations and descriptions in this book are so engaging.
 Similar to In My Heart, this book uses metaphors for each emotion.
 It talks about what you do when you feel certain emotions, such as dance or cry.

 It covers a smaller set of feelings than the other books on this list.
-This makes it a great book to start with.

 The Way I Feel